 Other Options to Ann Arbor Ice Cream

-Our tour is restricted to ice cream, so I have excluded those shops that don’t see ice cream.
+Our tour is restricted to ice cream, so I have excluded those shops that don’t serve ice cream.
 For example, we love Iorio’s Gelato (552 E. William St), but since gelato is not ice cream, I have not included them.
-Similarly, many readers rave about Dexter Creamery.
-However, they serve Frozen Yogurt, so I have excluded them from the list.
+This also rules out yogurt shops.